-The Company's grant revenue is primarily generated in Singapore and collaboration revenue is primarily generated in the United States.
+The Company's collaboration revenue is primarily generated in the United States and grant revenue is generated in Singapore and the United States.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.

 The following discussion and analysis should be read together with our condensed consolidated financial statements and the notes to those statements included elsewhere in this Form 10-Q. This Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or Exchange Act, that are based on our management's beliefs and assumptions and on information currently available to our management.
 The forward-looking statements are contained principally in the sections entitled "Risk Factors" and this Management's Discussion and Analysis of Financial Condition and Results of Operations.
 Forward-looking statements include information concerning our possible or assumed future results of operations, business strategies, financing plans, competitive position, industry environment, potential growth opportunities and the effects of competition.
 Forward-looking statements include statements that are not historical facts and can be identified by terms such as "anticipates," "believes," "could," "seeks," "estimates," "expects," "intends," "may," "plans," "potential," "predicts, "projects," "should," "will," "would" or similar expressions and the negatives of those terms.